-The Computer Science program at the College of Western Idaho provides a rich learning environment that encourages students to explore the fundamental aspects of computer science.
+The Computer Science program at the College of Western Idaho provides students with a rich learning environment that encourages students to explore the fundamental aspects of computer science.
 Coursework covers a variety of subjects including mathematics, chemistry, physics, computer science, and English.
 This program is designed to result in an Associate of Science degree in Computer Science and meets the general education requirements at all Idaho public universities.
 By completing the degree requirements, students will be prepared to transfer to a four-year institution and pursue an advanced degree in computer science.

 Degrees and Certificates